Images are for illustration purposes only. Packaging may change from time to time and images on our website may or may not be updated.

-Estimated dispatch within 1 to 2 working days subject to receiving a valid prescription.
+Estimated dispatch within 1 working day.

 Dexafort Injection contains the potent glucocorticoid steroid dexamethasone.
 Dexafort is usually used as an anti-inflammatory and anti-allergic treatment for horses, cattle, dogs and cats.
 It can also be used in cattle to treat ketosis, or to induce parturition.

-An aqueous, white suspension for injection.
 Each ml contains:

-Dexamethasone sodium phosphate 1.38 mg
+Dexamethasone sodium phosphate: 1.32 mg

-Dexamethasone phenylpropionate 2.67 mg
+Dexamethasone phenylpropionate: 2.67 mg

 Benzyl alcohol 10.4 mg

-Dexafort is indicated for use as an anti-inflammatory and anti-allergic agent in horses, cattle, dogs and cats, and for the treatment of primary ketosis in cattle.
+The product is indicated for use as an anti-inflammatory and anti-allergic agent in horses, cattle, dogs and cats, and for the treatment of primary ketosis in cattle.
 The product can also be used to induce parturition in cattle.